 - Let sit for a few minutes before you serve it.
 Top with some dried parsley if you'd like and ENJOY!

-That’s it for now!
-Hope you love it and let me know what other kinds of macaroni and cheese recipes you’d like to see for the upcoming Mac of the Months!
+That's it for now!
+Hope you love it!
+Let me know what other kinds of macaroni and cheese recipes you'd like to see!

 xo - C